GIXLabs/SAndC/Lab2/README.md

    ![ParVot](/assets/Lab2-12.jpg)

-5. ✏️ Use Ohm’s law to find the equivalent resistance of the two resistors in parallel.
+5. ✏️ Use Ohm’s law to find the equivalent resistance of the two resistors in parallel (based on ideal value shown in the figure).
 6. Disconnect the resistors from the power supply and use the DMM in Resistance mode to measure the resistance of the two resistors in parallel.
    - ✏️ Compare measured resistance with result from part 2.5